-Notice: SIAMS inspections will not resume until the Autumn term 2021.
+Notice: SIAMS inspections will resume in the Autumn Term 2021, from the week beginning 11 October 2021.

 Welcome from the National Director of SIAMS